abeer93m/Iris_Recognition/README.md

 ### 8. Inference
 The inferece pipeline includes all the steps to process the images and verify the users.
 To run the infernece, you need to place images of several users to test whether they belond to the database or not.
-I have placed images of User 00008 (geniuine), and User 00370 (Imposter).
+I have placed raw images of User 00008 (geniuine), and User 00370 (Imposter).
 Just change the directory of the user you want to test and run the script:
 ```bash
 python src/scripts/inference.py
 ```